BryanRacic/biologidex/bookmark.md

   - Remove unused code, outdated features
   - Identify inefficiant or non-optimal solutions/algorithmns
   - Identify potential security/privacy issues
-- Refactor & reorganize client code
-  - features
-    - all abstract features & scripts not associated with a single scene file
-      - ex. `features/server_interface` contains `api` and `token` dirs (`token` dir contains `token_manager.py`)
-  - scenes
-    - all features/scripts and scenes organized by page/view/scene on the client side
-      - ex. `scenes/social/` dir contains `social.gd` and `social.tscn`, but all the actual API calls/token handling is abstracted into the `server_interface/api/social/` directory.
-      - ex. `scenes/tree/` dir contains `tree.gd` and `tree.tscn` but calls `features/cache/tree_cache.gd` which inherits from a basic `features/cache/cache.gd` script.
-All the API calls/request handling is handled in the `server_interface/api/tree` directory *(which may call specific API toolings outside of it's directory, like `get_animals` which might require using the `features/server_interface/api/animals/` functions)*.
-All generic tree/graph generation should be handled by generic `features/graph/` or `features/tree/` scripts, which are used by the specific `scenes/tree/` scripts/scenes *(extensible incase there are multiple types of trees/graphs in the future)*
 - Alow users to delete a dex entry on the edit page

 bryan@DeepThought:/opt/biologidex/server$ docker-compose -f docker-compose.production.yml run web python manage.py import_col --force